RobinHankin/schwarzschild/README.md

 # Overview

 The `schwarzschild` package creates a series of high-quality PDF images showing different aspects of the physics of black holes.
+The software is available under the GPL and runs under the R programming language.

+The package is intended as a resource for lecturers of general relativity and it is envisaged that the diagrams be used as visual teaching aids for understanding the Schwarzschild metric.
+A number of camera-ready PDF diagrams of black holes using a range of coordinate systems are presented as examples of the software’s functionality; the software is extensively configurable to users’ requirements.

 # Installation